ScrewjankGames/ScrewjankGames.github.io/_posts/2020-09-23-writing-your-own-memory-allocators.md

 </figure>

 # The Unmanaged Allocator
 This allocator is about as simple as possible.
-It's a thin wrapper over `malloc()` that keeps an allocation count for leak detection.
+It's just a thin wrapper over `malloc()`.

 ```cpp
 class UnmanagedAllocator : public Allocator